18 Apr Small Intestinal Bacterial Overgrowth (SIBO)

 As a Practitioner of Clinical Nutrition and Functional Gastroenterology, I’ve discussed small intestinal bacterial overgrowth conditions (SIBO) with students and my patients for over thirty years.
 It has only been in the past couple years, however, that the topic has become popular and can now be found in ads and articles across the Internet written by various SIBO “specialists”.

 What is SIBO?

 SIBO is a relatively common condition in which the first portion of the small intestine i.e. the duodenum, normally absent of bacteria due to the periodic washing of this area with hydrochloric acid (HCL) from the stomach, becomes overgrown with bacteria.
 The bacteria change the environment of the duodenum leading to a host of detrimental alterations including digestive and absorptive issues, impaired immune function and often a serious decline in well-being.
-Patients may in turn be medically diagnosed with various digestive diseases, skin issues, autoimmune diseases, chronic fatigue syndromes and emotional disorders stemming from the SIBO and treated with drugs missing and complicating the underlying issue(s).
+Patients may in turn be medically diagnosed with various digestive diseases, chronic skin conditions, autoimmune diseases, chronic fatigue syndromes and emotional disorders stemming from the SIBO and treated with drugs missing and complicating the underlying issue(s).

 Problems with Antacids and Antibiotics